by Phil Duncan

 But trans women were not leading participants – indeed the term itself is wrong and ahistorical in relation to the Stonewall rebellion.
 The self-identified “trans” category did not exist at the time or for several decades after.

-Also, the Stonewall rebellion founded the gay liberation movement, not an LGBTQI+ movement.
+Lastly, the Stonewall rebellion founded the gay liberation movement, not an LGBTQI+ movement.
 Not a bunch of floats that could be sponsored by corporates on a camped-up version of the Santa Parade.
-And the transvestites and drag queens of Christopher Street founded STAR (Street Transvestites Action Revolutionaries), not a transgender group to try to walk all over women and invade their hard-won spaces.
+And the transvestites and drag queens and drag kings of Christopher Street founded STAR (Street Transvestites Action Revolutionaries), not a transgender group to try to walk all over women and invade women’s hard-won spaces.

 Why do so many well-meaning radicals have such a poor grasp of history that they keep dehistoricising stuff and projecting today back into the past?